Most people who embark on a fitness regime are measuring their progress with a stopwatch, a tape measure, or a mirror.

 At Medichecks we’re not interested in what you look like on the outside (although that can be a good indicator of general health), but are keen to help you understand what is happening on the inside, as usually improvements in personal bests are matched by improved biomarkers in the blood, lowering the risk of diabetes, cardiovascular disease, Alzheimers and even cancer.
 There is increasing evidence that a sedentary lifestyle raises the risk of all the metabolic diseases - human beings were designed to move, not to sit at a desk all day munching chocolate!

-When putting together the blood tests for our new Sports and Performance section on our website, we had in mind a whole range of needs, not just those of elite athletes.
+When putting together the blood tests for the Sports and Performance section on our website, we had in mind a whole range of needs, not just those of elite athletes.
 Whether you’re a weekend warrior, a regular gym goer, or an endurance athlete it is good to see the improvements that can quickly take place in your blood when exercise takes a regular place in your life.

 However, sometimes, for sports people at all levels, things don’t go according to plan.
 You can feel tired, lacking motivation and struggling to recover after injury.
 You might be over-supplementing and throwing out the delicate balance of hormones and nutrients your body needs to function at an optimal level.
 You might be over-training and not giving your body the chance to recover causing chronic stress and inflammation – not a good combination for your health and well-being at any time, let alone when you’re aiming for a new PB.